MV Bermuda

-MV Bermuda was a passenger motor vessel that Furness, Withy's Furness Bermuda Line operated between New York and Bermuda from 1928 until 1931.
+MV Bermuda was an ocean liner that Furness, Withy's Furness Bermuda Line operated between New York and Bermuda from 1928 until 1931.

 She was damaged by two fires in 1931, the second of which put her beyond economic repair.
 In 1933 she was being towed to be scrapped when she broke adrift, ran ashore and was wrecked.

 Bermuda has been referred to as the unluckiest liner ever built or ever to go afloat.

 Building

 Furness, Withy ordered Bermuda in 1926 to take an opportunity created when the Royal Mail Steam Packet Company withdrew its service between the US, Bermuda and the West Indies.
 Normally it would take 27 months to build a ship of such size, but Workman, Clark and Company in Belfast completed Bermuda just 16 months after laying her keel.
 She was launched in July 1927 and completed that December.